-On the mat sharing
+On-the-mat sharing (30 minutes)

-Invite everyone to come to the mat with their blocks.
+Invite everyone to come to the mat with their blocks and profile.

-- By topic, take turns sharing statements.
-Ask the group to identify the colour energies in the statements. - Identify the team wheel by asking participants to set their blocks (or a sticky note with their name on it) on their wheel position.
-If you're using the blocks, have them turn the blocks that are 'above the line'. - TIP: If you ask participants to send you the statements they shared (or you capture them on a flip chart), you can send out a team matrix after the workshop.
+Identify the team wheel by asking participants to set their blocks (or a sticky note with their name on it) on their wheel position.
+If you're using the blocks, have them turn the blocks that are 'above the line'.
+TIP: If you ask participants to send you the statements they shared (or you capture them on a flip chart), you can send out a team matrix after the workshop.